Alistairthegreat/all/gfiles/README.md

-# Library for Project Pog
+# Library for Shadow's Games
-This is the games library for Project Pog
+This is the games library for Shadow's Games
 ## Permission
 I give permission to fork because the resources here are not mine, I just copy them here.
 Read the licenses in the game folders for more info.
 ## Responsibility